ryan-snyder/dnd-online/api/README.md

 Get user

 ## Party service
 Create party - create a party for the current user.
-Pass in name and generate link Delete party
+Pass in name and generate link using shortid.
+Link will be added to the database
+Delete party
 Edit party
 Get party